 Amounts allocated to payment of the principal on the notes will generally be applied on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
 Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes; A-4 Notes; and Class B Notes.
+For purposes of principal payments, the Class A-2a Notes and the Class A-2b Notes will be treated as a single class.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2a Notes and A-2b Notes, pro rata based on respective outstanding their principal balances; A-3 Notes; A-4 Notes; and Class B Notes.

-See "Description of the Notes-Payments of Principal" and "Servicing Matters-Distributions" for special priority rules that would apply after either (a) the maturity of the notes has been accelerated after an event of default or (b) credit losses erode the aggregate assets of the trust below the then outstanding principal balance of the Class A Notes.
+See "Description of the Notes-Payments of Principal" and "Servicing Matters-Distributions" for special priority rules that would apply after either (a) the maturity of the notes has been accelerated after an event of default or (b) credit losses erode the aggregate assets of the trust below the then outstanding principal balance of the Class A Notes